Extreme-mass-ratio inspirals into rotating boson stars: nonintegrability, chaos, and transient resonances: Geodesic analysis of generic orbits

 Figure~\ref{fig6} shows the significantly modified rotation curves with respect to a typical non-Kerr BH (see, e.g.,~\cite{Apostolatos:2009vu,Lukes-Gerakopoulos:2010ipp,Contopoulos:2011dz,Lukes-Gerakopoulos:2012qpc,Zelenka:2017aqn,Destounis:2020kss,Lukes-Gerakopoulos:2021ybx,Deich:2022vna,Chen:2022znf,Destounis:2023gpw}).
 Degenerate $4/7$ plateaus are visible in the interior and exterior of the star, as well as a robust internal plateau for the $5/8$ resonance.
 Although finding its external counterpart requires extreme fine-tuning, it is guaranteed that such region exists in the exterior.
 Closing in to the plunge (i.e., the inner boundary of the CZV), deep inside the star, a very large inflection point appears, which after zooming in (see Fig.~\ref{fig6}, bottom left) reveals a thick chaotic layer with ill-defined rotation numbers.
 We also find a couple of extremely subdominant islands for the $13/20$ (also shown in Fig.~\ref{fig5}) and $15/23$ resonances.
 Even more interestingly, by assuming an appropriate initial velocity for the geodesics, we managed to find, for the first time, an island (which leads to a plateau) that begins from the exterior of the star and ends in the interior.
 Its width ($\sim2.6 M$ in quasi-isotropic or $\sim 3.6M$ in Boyer-Lindquist coordinates) is so wide-spread that supersedes any other plateau ever found in non-Kerr spacetimes, where the widest one found is of order $\sim0.05M$ (in Boyer-Lindquist coordinates) and barely compares with the plateaus for Case~1 ($2/3$ resonance) and Case~2 ($4/7$ resonance) island widths.
+Nevertheless, we need to point out that the width of each island found in this and other similar studies are initial-condition dependent, according to their multiplicity.
+Therefore, maximizing their width is a tedious task.
+A better method would be to fix an initial condition, such as $\dot{r}(0)=0$, and cross the islands forming beyond the central periodic point of the Poincar\'e map.
+In a geodesic analysis this is perfectly doable in normal timescales and without accumulating significant error during the orbital evolution, though an inspiral trajectory close to the plunge is much faster to produce with minimized numerical error, in contrast to the islands on the right side of the central point where the fluxes are much smaller and the evolution time needs to be increased a lot, which in turn gives rise to larger errors.

 For completeness, in Fig.~\ref{fig7} we present all rotation curves obtained with $\dot{r}(0)=0$ and varying $r/M$, together with the rotation curve of a Kerr BH with $\chi=0.8$.
 The differences between BH orbits and non-compact rotating BSs are evident and the BSs present novel features due to the absence of an event horizon.
 For fixed $E$ and $L_z$, we find that even the most compact configuration considered differs dramatically from that of Kerr, while the rest completely disengage with the typical behavior of a Kerr rotation curve.
 Perhaps a rotation curve in the lines of those presented in~\cite{Lukes-Gerakopoulos:2010ipp,Destounis:2020kss} may seem more similar to that of Case~1 BS but still the existence of the radius, the change in monotonicity when the orbits enters the star, the degenerate plateaus, and the existence of an observable chaotic layer should make rotating BSs having a contrasting and discernible behavior of geodesics when compared to those of non-Kerr spacetimes.